 Here are 10 tips to build an interview-generating, brand-reinforcing resume:

 Before you can define your brand and create content for your resume, you need to know who you're targeting . . . who will be reading your resume and what they will want to find on your resume.

-Industry and company research, and the information you'll find in job descriptions, will help you identify required qualifications and those all-important relevant keywords that need to be in your resume.
+Industry and company research plus the information you'll find in job descriptions will help you identify required qualifications and those all-important relevant keywords that need to be in your resume.

 My 10-step Personal Branding Worksheet will help you uncover and communicate the combination of attributes, passions, strengths and qualifications that differentiate you from them.

 Instead of merely listing a string of relevant keyword phrases in your resume, back them up by providing specific examples of your achievements and how they impacted the company.

 My article on Challenge – Action – Results (C-A-Rs) stories will help.

 Employers want to know what you'll do for them and whether you'll be a good hiring choice.
 Objective statements waste valuable space and prime real estate near the top of the first page of your resume.

 Busy HR people and other hiring decision makers typically allow only 10-15 seconds to scan a resume and decide whether you're a person they want to interview.

 Avoid densely packed, hard-to-read information.
-Remember that, when you email your digital resume, the reader could open up and view your document on their PDA . . . that's a very small screen.
+Remember that, when you email your digital resume, the reader could open up and view your document on their smart phone -- that's a very small screen.

 Keep the formatting attractive, consistent, and clean.
 Don't use more than 2 different fonts (one for headings, another for content), and don't choose frilly, unprofessional fonts.
 Use graphic lines sparingly and avoid underlining text.